MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 ------

-### VR User
+### Locomotion

 #### Teleport

 ##### Description

-The Teleport condition is fulfilled when the user teleports to the referenced `Teleportation Point`.
-Previous teleportation actions made into the `Teleportation Point` are not considered.
+The Teleport condition is fulfilled when the user teleports to any of the referenced `Teleportation Points`.
+Previous teleportation actions made into a `Teleportation Point` are not considered.

-If the anchor used as `Teleportation Point` has proximity detection enabled, the condition will be fulfilled not only if the user teleports to it, but also if they move close to it with continuous movement or by walking in the room.
+If an anchor used as `Teleportation Point` has proximity detection enabled, the condition will be fulfilled not only if the user teleports to it, but also if they move close to it with continuous movement or by walking in the room.
 You can activate proximity detection when you need the user to be in a specific location, regardless of whether they teleport or arrive there by other locomotion types.

 The provided `Teleportation Property` is based on the Unity XR Interaction Toolkit's `Teleportation Anchor`.
 For further reference, please check out the XR Interaction Toolkit  [documentation](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@2.0/api/UnityEngine.XR.Interaction.Toolkit.TeleportationProvider.html).

-- **Configuring the Teleportation Point**
+- **Configuring a Teleportation Point**

     The `Teleportation Property` can be set as a **Default Teleportation Anchor** by clicking on the `Set Default Teleportation Anchor` button.
 You can find it when selecting the `Teleportation Point` and viewing it in the Unity Inspector.